Coronavirus Food Assistance Program (CFAP)

 Q: I am a farmer with federal crop insurance coverage.
 Where do I find information on flexibilities related to the federal crop insurance program?

-USDA's Risk Management Agency is working with those insurance providers to provide additional flexibilities in response to COVID-19, including:
+USDA's Risk Management Agency is continuing to work with its stakeholders, including AIPs, to provide additional flexibilities in response to COVID-19, when applicable, including:

 - Enabling producers to send notifications and reports electronically

 - Extending the date for production reports

 - Providing additional time and deferring interest on premium and other payments

 - Waiving the witness signature requirement for approval of Assignments of Indemnity

 - Allowing dumped milk to be counted as milk marketings for the Dairy Revenue Protection or actual marketings for the Livestock Gross Margin for Dairy programs